 Few heavy metal bands have had such a storied and fascinating career as Sepultura.
 The Brazilian quartet rose to fame playing furious serrated thrash with a death metal edge, before shifting their sound by incorporating tribal rhythms and nihilistic atmosphere on game-changing albums like Chaos A.D. and Roots.
 Credited by many as having both introducing the world to extreme metal and helping to create nu-metal, Sepultura’s seething, ritualistic influence can be felt all throughout heavy music and the bands who play it.

-Today, on the 26th anniversary of Chaos A.D.’s release, we look at the bands who wouldn’t exist today were it not for Sepultura.
-Here are 11 that come to mind…
+Here, we look at the bands who wouldn’t exist today were it not for Sepultura.

-The first thing one probably associates with Hatebreed’s music is muscles — the band’s distinct sound comes off as immediately brawny.
-But far from being just a hardcore band, Hatebreed unique approach has always incorporated the more brolic, no-nonsense side of thrash metal.
-That stripped-to-the-skin metallic aspect is all thanks to Sepultura, whose patented thrash soundremoved a lot of the fantastical floof in the genre and focused on the stark, primal rage behind it.
-One imagines Jasta and Co. would be more than pleased to be included on this list.
+The first thing one probably associates with Hatebreed’s music is muscles – the band’s distinct sound comes off as immediately brawny.
+But far from being just a hardcore band, Hatebreed unique approach has always incorporated the more instant, no-nonsense side of thrash metal.
+That stripped-to-the-skin metallic aspect is all thanks to Sepultura, whose patented thrash sound removed a lot of the fantastical fluff in the genre and focused on the stark, primal rage behind it.
+One imagines Jasta and co. would be more than pleased to be included on this list.

 There are so many ways in which New Zealand’s Alien Weaponry feel related to Sepultura.
 Both bands started making waves as teenagers; both emerged from places not commonly associated with metal; both chose to sing in the native languages of their homelands, paying homage to people who the western world often overlooks.
 But it’s Alien Weaponry’s music, that pounding, animalistic haymaker thrash metal, that most echoes Sep’s historic influence on metal.
 The kids are all right.

-Nevermind that Genocide Pact’s specific flavor of pulverizing death metal has plenty of Sepultura’s influence throughout — the band literally owe Sepultura frontman Max Cavalera a favor.
-When he spoke to Kerrang! earlier this year, Max told us that the dudes from the band apparently had a good time raging in his hot tub — while he wasn’t even there.
-“Igor was doing Facetime with us,” said Max with a chuckle.
+Never mind that Genocide Pact’s specific flavour of pulverising death metal has plenty of Sepultura’s influence throughout – the band literally owe Sepultura frontman Max Cavalera a favour.
+When he spoke to Kerrang!, Max told us that the dudes from the band apparently had a good time raging in his hot tub — while he wasn’t even there.
+“Igor was doing FaceTime with us,” said Max with a chuckle.
 “Gatecreeper and Genocide Pact hanging out in our hot tub and eating guacamole on the roof of the car!”
 Props to Max for not being a crotchety old man about these damn kids raging at his place while he’s not home.

 For all the emphasis put on their more kinetic later work, Sepultura were also the ultimate cutthroat thrash band.
 Without them, Portland’s Toxic Holocaust might not even exist, and certainly wouldn’t sound as brutal as they do.
 The Joel Grind-led thrash trio have the same biting, salty, acid-burn guitar sound and lyrical approach as Sepultura did from ‘86’s Morbid Visions through ‘91’s crushing Arise.
 While Toxic Holocaust’s imagery may scream Bay Area, their sound and tone most definitely smack of Belo Horizante.